 A guide to the bookmakers offering additional each way places at sport's biggest events.

-Please note - any extended places for the 2018 US Open will be confirmed on this page as we head towards this year's event.
+Please note - any further extended places for the 2018 US Open will be confirmed on this page as we head towards this year's event.
 The remainder of this page refers to the 2017 US Open additional place options.

 The US Open is undoubtedly the toughest tournament in professional golf.
 Once the preserve of America's finest golfers, the US Open tours a fine selection of America's finest golf courses, all of which are set up to test the world's very best to their limits.
 With red hot competition on the course, the biggest names in bookmaking all want to grab as much of the second Major Championship business as possible, so many offer huge incentives for new customers in terms of free bets, plus implement extended each way terms up to an incredible 6 or 7 places.
 An additional each way place or two makes a huge difference in terms of generating profit in golf betting, so here's our guide to getting the latest US Open extra places each way offers.